 Making ‘quali-tea’ tea has been at the heart of Bushells since 1883 when Alfred ‘The Tea Man’ Bushell opened his first tea shop in Queensland.
 The brand claims its range of distinctively smooth and full-flavoured tea was created especially for Aussie palates, using premium plants from selected plantations around the world.
 The range includes:

 A 100-pack of Bushells Blue Label Black Tea costs about $3.50 from major supermarkets.

 There are many different types of tea out there, with brands getting more experimental by adding in different flavours, fruits and spices to jazz things up a little.
 Here are the most common types of teas explained.

 Black tea is perhaps the most popular of all varieties and is where classic favourites such as English Breakfast and Earl Grey fall under.
 Black tea is fully oxidised, and is most commonly produced in India.
 There are three types of black tea produced in India – Darjeeling, Assam and Nilgiri.
-Ceylon is another popular variety and comes from Sri Lanka.
+Ceylon is another popular variety from Sri Lanka.
 Even within this category there are many subcategories – ones even the biggest tea buff would have trouble being an expert in.
-For a classic cuppa out on the deck you can’t go wrong with black tea.
+For a classic cuppa out on the deck, you can’t go wrong with black tea.